 Q: How can I obtain advice from you?
 A: Just email us with a note telling us, in a few words, who you are, what the problem is, and what you hope to achieve.
-You can use the form on this website or send your email direct to email@example.com.
+Send your email to firstname.lastname@example.org.
 We will reply swiftly, to let you know whether we can help.

 Q: What about advice over the telephone?
 A: We wouldn’t necessarily recommend this as a first choice, but it can work well in some cases.
 It depends on the nature of the problem, so please just let us know.